schifferlab-yale/MFM-Reader/README.md

 <img src="docs/align_rows+cols.png" width=300/>
 4. In areas where the grid is misaligned, add additional reference points and drag them to adjust the location of the sample points.<br>
 <img src="docs/align_reference_points.png" width=300/>
-*Note that reference points were added in the area with a lot of green circles and moved slightly to reduce the number of errors.*
 5. After the majority of points have been aligned correctly, manually correct errors and mark points as unreadable if necessary.
 6. Close the program (usually by hitting "Enter").
 The data should save automatically.